Visa requirements

 Foreign nationals need to apply for Schengen visas at the Dutch embassy or consulate in their country of origin.
 Click here for a list of Dutch missions that issue short-stay visas.
 A visa is a sticker issued by the embassy or consulate which is pasted into your passport.

-When a foreign national applies for a visa, they must supply various documents, including documents that demonstrate the purpose of their journey, such as a letter of invitation from a Dutch company (in the case of a business trip) or a hotel reservation.
+When foreign national applies for a permit, they must supply various documents, including documents that demonstrate the purpose of their journey.
+For example, a letter of invitation from a Dutch company (in the case of a business trip) or a hotel reservation.
 There are some exceptions.
 Read on for relevant information on sworn translation which may be required in certain situations.

 If the applicant wishes to visit family or friends, they need to supply a form called ‘proof of sponsorship and/or private accommodation’ (bewijs van garantstelling en/of particuliere logiesverstrekking) and a copy of the sponsor’s passport or European identity card.
 A sponsor may act as a host or a guarantor.
 Click here for more information on applying and here for details on invitation, sponsorship and guarantor procedures and a list of the required documents for visa application.

 There is a non-refundable administration fee when applying for a visa.
-View details of the costs, which can be paid to the embassy or consulate when applying.
+View the full details of the costs, which can be paid to the embassy or consulate when applying.

 Staying longer than 3 months

-If a person wishes to stay in the Netherlands for longer than three months this cannot be classed as a tourist stay.
+If a person wishes to stay in the Netherlands for longer than three months, this cannot be classed as a tourist stay.
 He or she must apply for a provisional residence permit (machtiging tot voorlopig verblijf, MVV).
-Citizens from the EU, EEA or Switzerland are exempt from this.
-After arrival in the Netherlands, you will need to apply for a residence permit (verblijfsvergunning, VVR).
+Nationals from certain countries are exempt from needing an MVV to enter the Netherlands.
+After arrival in the Netherlands, you will need to collect your residence permit (verblijfsvergunning, VVR).